-The Brotherhood of Saint Gregory celebrated its 44th Anniversary of Foundation from July 21 to 27 as the brothers gathered for Annual Convocation and Chapter at Mount Alvernia Retreat Center in Wappingers Falls, New York.
+Gregorian Friars from near and far gathered in Annual Convocation on July 21 to 26, giving thanks for the community’s 45th anniversary of Foundation.
+As in past years, our annual retreat, the Chapter Meeting and many other meetings that week took place at Mount Alvernia Retreat Center in Wappingers Falls, New York.
 This annual week together serves as a refresher course in living the vocation the brothers share, through the Brotherhood’s Rule of Life.
-The Brotherhood’s Episcopal Visitor, the Rt Rev Rodney R Michel of the Diocese of Pennsylvania, was present for much of the week, celebrated the Solemn Convocation Holy Eucharist, preached on the Feast of Saint James the Apostle, scheduled individual meetings with each brother and still managed to attend the week’s events, which was a great blessing to everyone present.
+The Brotherhood’s Episcopal Visitor, the Rt Rev Rodney R Michel of the Diocese of Pennsylvania, was present for much of the week, celebrated the Solemn Convocation Holy Eucharist and preached on the Feast of Saint James the Apostle; his presence was a great blessing to everyone.

-The brothers attended to the community’s business during meetings of the Chapter, the five individual provinces, the Council and a number of other internal groups.
-Two provinces elected Ministers Provincial – Enoch John Valentine (Rhode Island) for Province 1 and Edward Munro (Maryland) for Province 2.
-Over the course of the week eight brothers renewed their Annual Vows of Profession, each in the presence of their Minister Provincial and the community’s Founder and Minister General, Richard Thomas Biernacki (New Jersey).
+The brothers attended to the community’s business during meetings of the Chapter, the five individual provinces, the Council and a number of other internal groups and committees.
+Province 4 elected a Minister Provincial – Thomas Lawrence Greer (Tennessee), who will serve a new term.
+Over the course of the week six brothers renewed their Annual Vows of Profession, each in the presence of his Minister Provincial and the community’s Founder and Minister General, Richard Thomas Biernacki (New Jersey).